This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 Cool and Enjoy!

-Again, this Festive Challah is actually super duper easy to make, and really takes little more effort than forming a traditional three strand braid.
+Again, this Rosh Hashanah Challah is actually super duper easy to make, and really takes little more effort than forming a traditional three strand braid.
 If you can braid hair, you can make a Festive Challah!

-Once out of the oven, you can remove the center bowl to clean it up before you fill it with honey.
+Once out of the oven, you can remove the center bowl to clean it up before you fill it with honey or replace it with another bowl.

 Frequently Asked Questions About Making a Festive Challah